mnelson4/yet-another-related-posts-plugin/readme.txt

 = Can I clear my cache?
 Can I build up the cache manually? =

 The official [YARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/) plugin adds manual cache controls, letting you flush the cache and build it up manually.

+= I removed the YARPP plugin but I still see YARPP-related database tables.
+Shouldn't those be removed, too? =

+Beginning with version 4.0.7, YARPP includes clean uninstall functionality.
+If you no longer wish to use YARPP, first deactivate YARPP using the "Plugins" page in WordPress, then click the "Delete" link found on the same page.
+This process will automatically remove all YARPP-related files, including temp tables.
+If you manually try to remove YARPP files instead of going through WordPress, some files or temp tables could remain.

 == Developing with YARPP ==